Adrigamer2950/AdriAPI/README.md

 > [!WARNING]
 > Only Minecraft 1.17 or superior is officially supported.
 Versions below 1.17 will not receive any support

+### It's mostly used in my plugins, but you can use it on your own plugins if you want, just make sure to give proper credit!

 # Resources
 - [Docs](https://docs.devadri.es)
 - [bStats](https://bstats.org/plugin/bukkit/AdriAPI/20135)
 - [Maven Repository](https://repo.devadri.es)

-# Credit

-### It's used in my plugins, but you can use it on your own plugins if you want, just make sure to give proper credit!